-Over 3,596 people have been killed by the security forces since February 2021, and more than 18,522 people remain detained for resisting the coup, according to the Assistance Association for Political Prisoners.
-The military has charged members of the National Unity Government (NUG) - a coalition of democratic opponents formed in opposition to military rule - with high treason and pronounced that the NUG and PDFs are terrorist organizations.
-At least 1.5 million people have been displaced since the coup.
+Since the coup the military has arbitrarily detained thousands of people involved in resisting the junta.
+The military has charged members of the National Unity Government (NUG) - a coalition of democratic opponents formed in opposition to military rule with high treason and pronounced that the NUG and PDFs are terrorist organizations.
+Although the junta has announced several mass prisoner releases, the Assistance Association for Political Prisoners has said that at least 19,950 people remain detained for resisting the coup.